-The Touchstone Distinguished Books Award is bestowed annually on published collections of poems, or works of scholarship, that represent noteworthy contributions to English-language haiku in the estimation of a distinguished panel of poets, editors and scholars.
+The Touchstone Distinguished Books Award, the pre-eminent award in the genre, is bestowed annually on published collections of poems, or works of scholarship, that represent noteworthy contributions to English-language haiku in the estimation of a distinguished panel of poets, editors and scholars.
 For current and past award-recipients, please see the Touchstone Archive.

 How to Submit

-To qualify for a Touchstone Distinguished Books Award, submit two copies of the book you wish to nominate.
-The postmark deadline is December 31st of the current calendar year.
-One copy will be assigned to the panel; the other will become a permanent inclusion in The Haiku Foundation’s permanent hard copy library.
+For Print Books: To qualify for a Touchstone Distinguished Books Award, submit six copies of the book you wish to nominate.
+The postmark deadline is December 31 of the current calendar year.
+One copy will be sent to each of the five panel members; the other will be entered into The Haiku Foundation’s permanent hard copy library.
+There is no reading fee.
 Each submitter will be recognized as a donor to the Foundation and cited on the Donation Page of the website.
-If a submission is recommended for the short list, we will at that time request four additional copies so the entire panel may consider it.
 Award-Recipients and Honorable Mentions will be cited on The Haiku Foundation’s website.
 Nominated volumes should be sent to: